-She also conducts regulatory and environmental audits, undertakes complex due diligence and risk assessments, and advises on commercial agreements, agreements with Indigenous peoples.
+She also conducts regulatory and environmental audits, undertakes complex due diligence and risk assessments, and advises on commercial agreements, and agreements with Indigenous peoples.

 Before joining Bennett Jones, Sharon was with Rio Tinto, based in Australia and Canada, holding senior positions across many fields, including commercial, legal, regulatory, government, and community relations.